True Righteous Eternal Principles are not the property of a particular faith per se, but the heritage of ALL people of faith and principle.

 The issues people have with what happened in the past will not heal in a moment.
 Whether it is pain associated with slavery, rape, or persecution, forgiveness and looking toward the future will bring peace to our lives.
 It will be hard to overcome the hurt, but the reward in striving to forgive is worth it and free to us all.

-God lives and He desires us to overcome our crosses whether they are of our own making or the making of another or even an institution!
-This life is our time to prove to ourselves that we can keep our covenants or promises to God despite the weakness of the people around us--or our on weakness.
+God lives and He desires us to overcome our crosses whether they are of our own making or the making of others, or even an institution!
+This life is our time to prove to ourselves that we can keep our covenants or promises to God despite the weakness of the people around us--or our own weakness.